Simulating from a gamma distribution with small shape parameter: Abstract

 \section{Abstract}

-The gamma distribution with small shape parameter can be difficult to characterize.
-For this reason, standard algorithms for sampling from such a distribution are often unsatisfactory.
-In this paper, we first obtain a limiting distribution for a suitably normalized gamma distribution when the shape parameter tends to zero.
+Simulating from a gamma distribution with small shape parameter is a challenging problem.
+Towards an efficient method, we obtain a limiting distribution for a suitably normalized gamma distribution when the shape parameter tends to zero.
 Then this limiting distribution provides insight to the construction of a new, simple, and highly efficient acceptance--rejection algorithm.
-Pseudo-code, and an R implementation, for this new sampling algorithm are provided.
+Comparisons based on acceptance rates show that the proposed procedure is more efficient than existing acceptance--rejection methods.